Car Loses Power While Driving + Check Engine Light

 3. Rich condition

-If the engine is getting too much fuel or not enough air, it may feel heavy, sluggish, and weak while driving.
+If the engine is running rich (too much fuel), it can feel heavy, sluggish, and weak while driving.

 Common rich codes here include P0172 and P0175.